5 Essential Things Every Parent Needs to Teach Their Teens about Saving Money

 3. Why you should always “pay yourself first”

 It doesn’t mean splurging on a shopping spree or an expensive restaurant.
 “Paying yourself first” is the financial concept of automatically routing money into a savings account before allotting funds for other expenses.
 Regular, consistent contributions are key to building short-term savings (new car, vacation, etc.) as well as a rainy-day fund and a “nest egg” for the future.

-Help your teen open both short-term and long-term savings accounts.
+TRY THIS: Help your teen open both short-term and long-term savings accounts.
 If he or she has a steady paycheck, sign up for direct deposit and then schedule automatic payday transfers from checking into each savings account.
 My $ Manager, AxiomGO’s integrated budgeting tool, lets you create budget and set savings goals and spending limits.

 4. How credit can hurt — and help you